rPonuganti/geod-balance-homeassistant/README.md

 This custom integration for Home Assistant allows you to monitor the GEOD token balance of a Polygon wallet address using the Polygonscan API.

+## About this fork
+This is a fork of the original project to fix an issue that wasn't addressed due to inactivity.
+I’ve made the necessary changes for my use case and will try to maintain this fork as needed.
+Thanks to the original author for their great work!

 ## Features

 - Fetches GEOD token balance for a specified Polygon wallet address